 Journeys in Film has been widely recognized for its effectiveness and vision for using film in the classroom.
-Since 2003, a small team of professionals has trained and supported over 600 educators through individual school and district professional development workshops and outreach programs.
+Since 2003, a small team of professionals has trained and supported thousands of educators through individual, school, and district professional development workshops and outreach programs.

-The Journeys in Film curriculum has been integrated into more than 500 schools and other educational organizations nationwide and around the world.
+The Journeys in Film curriculum has been taught in thousands of schools and other educational organizations nationwide and around the world.
 The film-based program has also been used in after-school and summer school initiatives, faith-based groups, community service learning projects, correctional facilities, and clinics and health outreach programs.

 The clearest measure of our results can be found in the testimonies of students and educators who have experienced our program, as well as that of experts in the field or media who have been moved by our methodology.